Last updated: 2026-04-20

 Should You Buy the 2025 Tesla Model Y?

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system (12).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system (12).
+An extended warranty is worth pricing out.

 See also the 2024 Tesla Model Y for an earlier comparison.